Breast Augmentation Chicago

 Breast Augmentation is most commonly a procedure where an implant is placed in the breast to help increase the size of the breast and improve its overall shape.
 Implants are generally saline or silicone implants and can be placed through a variety of incision which include around the areola, underneath the breast, in the axilla (armpit) or through the umbilicus (belly button).

-Why choose Dr. Michael J. Lee for Breast Augmentation in Chicago?
+Why choose Dr. Michael J. Lee for Breast Augmentation?

 There are many decisions that need to be made regarding augmentation, Dr. Lee spends the time to help you make these decisions and guides your decision to help create the best shape and size for you.